l7mp/stunner/doc/GATEWAY.md

 namespaced gateway hierarchy will have a separate global GatewayClass as the anchor.

 Below is a sample GatewayClass resource.
-Each GatewayClass must specify a controller that will manage the Gateway objects created under the hierarchy.
-In our case, this must be set to `stunner.l7mp.io/gateway-operator` for the STUNner gateway operator to pick up the GatewayClass.
+Each GatewayClass must specify a controller that will manage the Gateway objects created under the hierarchy; this must be set to `stunner.l7mp.io/gateway-operator` for the STUNner gateway operator to pick up the GatewayClass.
 In addition, a GatewayClass can refer to further implementation-specific configuration via a `parametersRef`; in our case, this will be a GatewayConfig object (see [below](#gatewayconfig)).